Canon 80D vs SX420

 | WiFi |

 | NFC |

 It is notable that the 80D has a hotshoe, while the SX420 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the 80D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 80D was succeeded by the Canon 90D.
+Both the 80D and the SX420 have been discontinued, but can regularly be found used on eBay.
+The SX420 was replaced by the Canon SX430, while the 80D was followed by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is the Canon 80D better than the Canon SX420 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 19.9MP) with a 12% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.